Table of Contents

 Local's tip: If you want to ditch the bigger crowds, head to Park Güell in the late afternoon.
 You can also access the paid areas of the park if you arrive earlier than 8am or after 7pm!

-As a must-see in Barcelona, make sure to visit in the early morning so you can see the sunlight shining through the stained-glass windows!
+As it’s one of the best things to see in Barcelona, make sure you follow this top tip to enjoy it in all its glory: Visit in the early morning so you can marvel at the sunlight shining through the stained-glass windows!
 If you're interested in this monument's rich history and captivating design, book the audio guide to find out more.
+Just bear in mind that it’s not the cheapest at a 26 Euro base price.

 Local's tip: Visit in the early morning so you can see the sunlight shining through the stained-glass windows!
 If you're interested in this monument's rich history and captivating design, book the audio guide to find out more.